qmk/qmk_firmware/keyboards/ogurec/keymaps/default/readme.md

 # Default Ogurec Keymap

-The default ogurec keymap is for right-sided PM placement
+The default ogurec keymap is for left-sided PM placement